 McAndrew did not appear in the playoffs or World Series.
 His record in his first full major league season was 6-7 with 21 starts and 27 appearances.
 He had a 3.47 ERA in 135 innings, above the team’s 2.99 ERA but below the league’s average.

 McAndrew’s luck only worsened in 1971.
 In early May, he collided in the outfield with Gentry while shagging fly balls in pregame warmups.
-He woke up in the hospital with 38 stitches in the side of his head and top of his ear.
-Although he was not placed on the disabled list, McAndrew was inconsistent as a starter and by early June was out of the rotation and in the bullpen.
-Two starts in August still left him winless for the year against five losses.
-He again pitched well late in the year and picked up wins in both of his September starts to finish 2-5 with an unwieldy (for the times) earned run average of 4.38.
+He woke up in the hospital with 38 stitches in the side of his head and top of his ear.22 Although he was not placed on the disabled list, McAndrew was inconsistent as a starter and had trouble holding leads.23 By early June was out of the rotation and in the bullpen.
+Two starts in August still left him winless for the year against five losses.24 He again pitched well late in the year and picked up wins in both of his September starts to finish 2-5 with an unwieldy (for the times) earned run average of 4.38.
 He threw just 90 innings for the season but surrendered only 78 hits, indicating that he still had good stuff.

 McAndrew began the 1973 season as the number four starter behind Seaver, Koosman, and Matlack—Gentry had been traded to Atlanta.
 Because of a light early-season schedule, McAndrew did not get his first start until the season was a week old and then never could get untracked.
 Although the Mets squeaked to the National League East with only an 82-79 record, McAndrew was never a factor, finishing with a 3-8 record and a 5.38 ERA in just 80 innings.
 George Stone, who came from the Braves with Felix Millan in the Gentry deal, had been the anchor on the back end of the rotation.
 McAndrew did not make an appearance in the postseason as the Mets defeated the Cincinnati Reds in the NLCS before losing to the Oakland A’s in seven games in the World Series.